XhinLiang/xhinliang.com/resume/en.md

 Kuaishou
 : *senior software engineer*
   __2018.1-NOW__
   Backend development of Kuaishou live.
-Responsible for the development and maintenance of the core framework components of the business architecture, build multiple signaling frameworks to completely decouple the live long-connection server from the business; responsible for the initialization and development of multiple core businesses.
+Responsible for the development and maintenance of the core framework components of the business architecture, build multiple signaling frameworks to completely decouple the live long-connection server from the business; responsible for the initialization and development of serial core businesses.

 Tencent
 : *full-stack web developer, mobile application developer* __2017.7-2018.1__
   Mobile development & backend development of OMG media operation platform.
-Participated in the development of Tencent video innovative product client; responsible for the development and maintenance of the content crawl system; led the construction of SRE operation platform of OMG.
+Participated in the development of Tencent video innovative product client; responsible for the development and maintenance of the content crawl system; lead the construction of SRE operation platform; lead the construction of the private Composer Packagist.

 Tencent
 : *backend developer, intern*
   __2016.5-2017.5__
-  Backend development of OMG content management platform, supporting Tencent News, Tencent Video, Tencent.com and other businesses.
-Responsible for the functional iteration of Tencent's live cloud-editing system; participate in the development of the Caiyun platform; independently develop the label-system of the OMG content management platform; lead the construction of the private Composer Packagist.
+  Backend development of OMG content management platform.
+Supporting Tencent News, Tencent Video, Tencent.com and other businesses; responsible for the functional iteration of Tencent's live cloud-editing system; participate in the development of the Caiyun platform; independently develop the label-system of the OMG content management platform;

 Xidian University
 : *informatics engineering, bachelor degree*